 In order to participate in the FCR markets, it is necessary for FCR providing units and FCR providing groups, jointly referred to as FCR providing entities2, to be prequalified.
 The prequalification process ensures that FCR providers have the ability to deliver the specified product required by the TSO and that all necessary technical requirements are fulfilled.
-The TSOs provide an IT tool that performs the necessary calculations and evaluates compliance with the technical requirements.
+The TSOs provide an IT tool that performs the necessary calculations and evaluates compliance from the test results with the technical requirements.
 The prequalification shall be performed before a provider can deliver the products FCR-N (Frequency Containment Reserve for Normal operation) and FCR-D (Frequency Containment Reserve for Disturbances), and shall consist of documentation showing that the provider can deliver the specified product as agreed with the TSO.
-The technical requirements, the specific documentation required and the process for prequalification are described in this document.
-The prequalification process includes:
+The technical requirements, the specific documentation required and the process for prequalification testing are described in this document.
+The process to validate the requirements includes: